 The Nobel Prize in Physics 2021 has been awarded ‘for ground-breaking contributions to our understanding of complex systems’.

-One half has been awarded jointly to Syukuro (Suki) Manabe and Klaus Hasselmann ‘for the physical modelling of Earth's climate, quantifying variability and reliably predicting global warming’ and the other half to Giorgio Parisi ‘for the discovery of the interplay of disorder and fluctuations in physical systems from atomic to planetary scales.’
+One half has been awarded jointly to Syukuro (Suki) Manabe and Klaus Hasselmann ‘for the physical modelling of Earth’s climate, quantifying variability and reliably predicting global warming’ and the other half to Giorgio Parisi ‘for the discovery of the interplay of disorder and fluctuations in physical systems from atomic to planetary scales’.

 This year’s prize is divided, but has a common theme which highlights the way in which a more complete and complex understanding of the physical sciences can result in both increased knowledge and better models of the future.

-The connection between the work of climate modelling pioneer Syukuro Manabe and Klaus Hasselmann with that of Giorgio Parisi highlights how well early climate models did in representing physical processes and also shows that in order to understand predictability we need to understand variability.
+The connection between the work of climate modelling pioneer Syukuro Manabe and Klaus Hasselmann and that of Giorgio Parisi highlights how well early climate models did in representing physical processes and also shows that in order to understand predictability we need to understand variability.

 And as the UK prepares to host the COP26 summit it is a timely reminder of the importance physics will play both in understanding climate change and providing solutions to it.

 Continued research into our changing climate will not only enable us to predict and forecast its behaviour to avert a climate catastrophe, but also underpins international agreements on limiting global warming.

 Commenting on this year’s Nobel Prize in Physics, Paul Hardaker, Chief Executive Officer of the Institute of Physics (IOP) group, said: “We would like to send all our congratulations to Syukuro, Klaus and Giorgio as the laureates for this year’s physics Nobel Prize and their study of complex phenomena.